lightastic/lightastic.github.io/_pequena/index.md

 ---
-layout: project
+layout: page
-title: pequena
+title: "pequena"
-description: The small, but mighty, level-shifted 4 channels board, based on ESP8266 or ESP32
+weight: 0
 ---

 `pequena` is the first release of the lightastic set of boards.
 Its a small board based on a ESP8266 or ESP32.